Tourism in Hangzhou (For Conferences Held in December 2019)

 Figure 4: Big Wild Goose Pagoda

-The conferences in July have been held in Suzhou, China.
+The conferences in May will be held in Suzhou, China.
 And the last day of each conference is the time for tourism in Suzhou.
 Here is the planned tourism route (from 8:00 to 17:00):

-Humble Administrator's Garden (拙政园) (including Suzhou Garden Museum (苏州园林博物馆)) ---Hanshan Temple (寒山寺) ---Pingjiang Street (历史老街平江路)
+Humble Administrator's Garden (拙政园)---Suzhou Garden Museum (苏州园林博物馆)---Hanshan Temple (寒山寺)---Pingjiang Street (历史老街平江路)

 Organizing Committee will provide the lunch during the tourism.

 Suzhou is situated on the lower reaches of the Yangtze River and the shores of Lake Tai and belongs to the Yangtze River Delta region.
 Shanghai lies to the east, Zhejiang Province to the south, Wuxi City to the west and the Yangtze River to the north.
 The city's canals, stone bridges, pagodas, and meticulously designed gardens have contributed to its status as one of the top tourist attractions in China.